bibinr003/bibinr003/README.md

 ## Hi, I’m Bibin 👋

-I’m a Bioinformatician with a strong background in Genomics, passionate about turning complex biological data into meaningful insights.
+I’m a Bioinformatician (Kerala, India) with a strong background in Genomics, passionate about turning complex biological data into meaningful insights.

 ## Expertise